Hydrogenn/BitP/README.md

 <sup>4</sup>No really, if you intend to make an alternative compiler I don't care what you do with this thing.

-The last bits indicate where the value is being output to, or what input to get a value from.
-That's the rule.
-No more, no less.
 In *this* compiler, a non-null value will display that ASCII character and leave the disc value unchanged.
 A null value, however, takes an input string.
 It sets the disc value to the first character's ASCII value.
 If input is called later, then it will look at the *next* character in the input string.
-A null value is added to all input strings.
+A null value is appended to all input strings.
 If all values are exhausted, another input string is requested.

-Actually, please don't make alternative compilers (yet).
-The language isn't complete, and even minor changes will break each and every script that came before it.
+Which is kind of cheating, but character input is kind of underwhelming.

+End